 - Religious and Moral instruction

-A factor that plays a large role in parents deciding whether to send their children to public or private school is whether or not they want religious and or moral instruction to play a part of their children’s academic setting.
-Overall, religious and moral instruction does not play a part of public schooling.
+A factor that plays a large role in parents deciding whether to send their children to public or private school is whether or not they want religious and or moral instruction to play a part in their children’s academic setting.
+Overall, religious and moral instruction does not play a part in public schooling.